AlfonsBC/CS6140_Final_project/README.md

 There is a myriad of in-silico tools which design is motivated by the discovery of  novel variants ad hypothesis generation for experimental purposes.
 The purpose of this project is to consider the two well known computational tools to predict pathogenicity on variants depending on the _splice effect_ SpliceAI and REVEL which is a _mix of protein and splice effect_ on missene variants and meaasure the dependence across strengths of evidence using a probabilistic approach.

-In short, the motivation of this project is to find the dependence between two lines of evidence and test the hypothesis that two or more lines of evidence in the code **PP3, BP$** cannot be considered to be the sum of individuals contributions.
+In short, the motivation of this project is to find the dependence between two lines of evidence and test the hypothesis that two or more lines of evidence in the code **PP3, BP4** cannot be considered to be the sum of individuals contributions.

 ## Experimentation.
 ---